 Mujadara (mujaddara) is a signature Middle Eastern dish of lentils and rice garnished with crispy onions.
-I am especially excited to share the Lebanese version of this dish from Rose Water and Orange Blossoms!
+I am especially excited to share the Lebanese version of this dish from Rose Water and Orange Blossoms (affiliate link.)

-- 1 cup small brown lentils, sorted and rinsed
+- 1 cup black lentils, sorted and rinsed

 - 4 cups water, divided